nargesam/factCC/README.md

-# fAutoFact:  Automated tool for evaluating the factual consistency of summarized text
+# AutoFact:  Automated tool for evaluating the factual consistency of summarized text

 Project for the AI Fellowship at Insight